DNKonanov/geneGraph/README.md

 ## Generating of subgraph

 Okay, we computed complexity for each gene in our reference genome.
 Let's suppose that we found some interesting node and we want to observe its context.
 We developed script which allows us to draw small part of genomes graph.
-But current ` prefix.sif ` file content information about full graph with too many nodes and edges to draw.
+But current ` graph.sif ` file content information about full graph with too many nodes and edges to draw.
 So, to generate small part of graph you need `generate_subgraph.py` script.

 Common usage is